A9 – What Works: Cisco Services Supply Chain Risk Management

 A10 – The Evolution of Crisis Management Planning and the Escalation of Threats Facing a Global Media Company

 Paul Arbet, Manager Business Continuity, CBCP, MBA, and Tiffany Sudderth, Director, Business Continuity Management, Turner

 With today’s global political and social unrest, Turner’s News and Entertainment brands routinely face threats to the business as well as to its employees.
 These can range from boisterous protests and intimidation against employees to more clandestine calculated actions intended to harm our operations.
 Given that Turner’s Business Continuity Management group owns Crisis Management, it has become our responsibility, in partnership with our Corporate Security colleagues, to lead those efforts that anticipate, respond to and, in best cases, prevent those actions that trigger a crisis declaration.
 Join us as we share Turner’s approach to mitigating risk though our Crisis Management Plan framework.

-B7 – Pain, Problems, and Possibilities: The Nine Principles of the Adaptive BC Manifesto
+B7 – Pain, Problems, and Possibilities: The Adaptive BC Manifesto

 David Lindstedt, Founder, Readiness Analytics

 You may not have heard of the Adaptive BC Manifesto, but it was formed in response to the pain and problems we all face as BC professionals.
 We lack executive support; participants are not engaged; we cannot demonstrate our value; and we are too heavily focused on documentation and compliance.
 But there is hope!
 Come learn an alternative approach that incorporates proven practices from Agile, Lean, Six Sigma, Motivation 3.0, the Growth Mindset, and other related disciplines.
 Get a fresh perspective on your practice and experience new possibilities in preparedness with this interactive and engaging session.
 Participants work together to identify current pain points in the profession.